Andrew Vaughn Player Props: White Sox vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 16th-ranked team ERA among all MLB pitching staffs (4.22).
+- The 9.6 strikeouts per nine innings put together by the Marlins pitching staff ranks first in MLB.

-- Marlins pitchers combine to rank 11th in baseball in home runs surrendered (65 total, one per game).
+- The Marlins have the 15th-ranked team ERA across all league pitching staffs (4.19).

-- Perez (3-1 with a 2.25 ERA and 24 strikeouts in 24 2/3 innings pitched) makes the start for the Marlins, his sixth of the season.
+- Marlins pitchers combine to surrender 66 home runs (one per game), the 10th-fewest in the league.

-- In his last outing on Saturday against the Oakland Athletics, the right-hander tossed five scoreless innings while surrendering four hits.
+- The Marlins are sending Alcantara (2-5) to the mound for his 13th start of the season.
+He is 2-5 with a 5.19 ERA and 67 strikeouts through 76 1/3 innings pitched.

-- In five games this season, the 20-year-old has amassed an ERA of 2.25, with 9 strikeouts per nine innings.
-Opponents are batting .193 against him.
+- In his last time out on Sunday, the righty went seven innings against the Oakland Athletics, giving up five earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.